 When the course is no longer being taught, the teacher can choose to only publish the presentations and information of the course online (in Canvas).
 You only register for the course (via Osiris) to view the information.
 You always need to register for the exam.

-- The invigilator will ask each student to sign the attendance list and will ensure that the student’s name and administration number are entered on all examination papers.
+- The invigilator will have the student sign the attendance sheet and verify that the student has listed his/her name and Student Number (SNR.) on the exam papers.